garethmcintosh/meme/README.md

 # Meme

-Meme is a Python script that allows you to create two types of memes through cli: Caption and Overlay.
+Meme is a Python script that allows you to create two types of memes through CLI: Caption and Overlay.
 The Caption meme type adds a caption above or below the image.
 The Overlay meme type overlays the caption on top or bottom of the image.
-Both types allow you to add a watermark as well.
+Both types allow you to add a watermark, positioned randomly within a box in the center of the image.

 ## Requirements
 - Python